theianjones/blog/content/blog/2020-05-05-doom-emacs.md

 ## Installing Doom Emacs

+These are instructions for Mac/Linux, if you're on windows I recommend looking at [ervingad's window instructions here](https://github.com/earvingad/configfiles/blob/master/emacs/DoomEmacsWindows.org).

 First things first, you need to install [Homebrew](https://brew.sh/).
 I try to install as many programs from homebrew as I can.
 This way I can reduce the overhead of keeping all my dependencies up to date.

 Once homebrew is installed, there are a couple utils you need for doom emacs.